hasancagli/amazon-ebay-price-comparison/README.md

 # Amazon - Ebay Product Price and Review Comparision

 This project provides you an opportunity that you can search for a certain product on two different marketplaces (Amazon and Ebay), and see the details of them.

-The code is a bot which runs selenium in backend.
+I used selenium webdriver to create this bot.

 ## To use the program